CONSIDER APPLICATION TO Amend

 For the purpose of MPWMD’s Expanded Conservation

-and Standby Rationing Program, 90 AFY is added to CAW’s allowed production from
+and Standby Rationing Program, up to 90 AFY is added to CAW’s allowed

 Conditions #5 through #23 reflect standard MPWMD mandatory conditions, including water quality, metering and annual reporting, conservation, required Indemnification Agreement, fee payments, timely notice of pending or actual changes to the system, and other required elements.
-As noted above, Condition #5 has been expanded to specify other agency approvals that are needed.
+Condition #5 addresses approvals by other agencies, which is required by District Rules 22-D-1-c and 22-D-3.
+This condition has been revised to specifically name pertinent agencies that regulate the MBSE project, and states that the validity of the MPWMD WDS permit is contingent on project approvals by these other entities.
 Other Conditions of Approval (Conditions #24 and #25) address basic water rights and the Endangered Species Act; these conditions are not required by District rules, but are included in all MPWMD WDS permits.